e-dorigatti/hyperband-snakemake/README.md

 This will simply scan the directory looking for configuration or result files indicating progress.
-A configuration is deemed "running" if its folder does not contain a result file, but contains files other than the configuration itself.
+A configuration is deemed "running" if its folder does not contain a result file, but contains files other than the configuration itself, (example: log files).

 # Customization
 In its present state, the generator script creates by default the logistic